Research Policy Handbook

 Minimizing the Possibility of Fetal Exposure

 Pregnancy testing may be used to detect unsuspected pregnancy prior to initiation of study treatment.
-Timing of the start of the study to coincide with or immediately follow the onset of menses is also an adequate indication that the subject is not pregnant.
-The investigator should ascertain that the subjects will responsibly employ a reliable method of contraception or abstinence for the duration of the drug or treatment exposure, which may exceed the length of the study.
-If requested, the investigator should be able to refer the subject to a knowledgeable counselor or physician for contraceptive advice.
+Timing of the start of the study to coincide with or immediately follow the onset of menses is also an adequate indication that the participant is not pregnant.
+The investigator should ascertain that the participants will responsibly employ a reliable method of contraception or abstinence for the duration of the drug or treatment exposure, which may exceed the length of the study.
+If requested, the investigator should be able to refer the participant to a knowledgeable counselor or physician for contraceptive advice.

-Inclusion of Women in Early Clinical Trials (Phase I and early Phase II)
+Inclusion of people of child-bearing potential in Early Clinical Trials (Phase I and early Phase II)

 "In some cases, there may be a basis for requiring [inclusion] of women in early studies.
 When the disease under study is serious and affects women, and especially when a promising drug for the disease is being developed and made available rapidly under FDA's accelerated approval or early access procedures, a case can be made for requiring that women [be allowed to] participate in clinical studies at an early stage.
 When such a drug becomes available under expanded access mechanism (for example, treatment IND or parallel track) or is marketed rapidly under subpart E procedures (because an effect of survival or irreversible morbidity has been shown in the earliest controlled trials), it is medically important that a representative sample of the entire population likely to receive the drug has been studied, including representatives of both genders.
 Under these circumstances, clinical protocols should not place unwarranted restrictions of the participation of women."
 (Federal Register, Vol. 58, No. 139, p 39409, G, Thursday, July 22, 1993.)

 The potential for harm from exposure to a drug with unknown risks exists for nursing infants as well as fetuses.
-Therefore, this policy applies to breast feeding female subjects who are potential subjects in a drug trial in the same manner in which it applies to gestating women.
+Therefore, this policy applies to breast feeding participants who are potential participants in a drug trial in the same manner in which it applies to gestating person.

-In order to assure that adequate numbers of women are included, researchers are encouraged to actively recruit women into their trials.
-For specific outreach methodologies, researchers may obtain the "NIH Outreach Notebook of the Inclusion of Women and Minorities in Biomedical and Behavioral Research."
+In order to assure that adequate numbers of people of child-bearing potential are included, researchers are encouraged to actively recruit people of child-bearing potential into their trials.
+For specific outreach methodologies, researchers may obtain the "NIH Policy and Guidelines on the Inclusion of Women and Minorities in Biomedical and Behavioral Research."

 7. Sample Informed Consent for a Potentially Toxic Drug Study

-The following language is recommended when women of child-bearing potential (non-pregnant) will be enrolled into a potentially toxic drug study:
+The following language is recommended when people of child-bearing potential (non-pregnant) will be enrolled into a potentially toxic drug study:

-"If you are a woman who is able to become pregnant, it is expected that you will use an effective method of birth control to prevent exposing a fetus to a potentially dangerous agent with unknown risk.
-If you are pregnant or currently breast feeding, you may not participate in this drug study.
-You understand that if you are pregnant, if you become pregnant, or if you are breast-feeding during this study, you or your child may be exposed to an unknown risk [or state specific risk].
+“If you are a person who is able to become pregnant, it is expected that you will use an effective method of birth control to prevent exposing a fetus to a potentially dangerous agent with unknown risk.
+If you are pregnant or currently breast feeding, you may not participate in this study.
+Please know that if you are pregnant, if you become pregnant, or if you are breast-feeding during this study, you or your child may be exposed to an unknown risk or state specific risk.

-To confirm to the extent medically possible that you are not pregnant, you agree [to have a pregnancy test done before beginning this research study] [to begin the study after the onset of your next menstrual period] (choose one).
+To confirm to the extent medically possible that you are not pregnant, you must have a pregnancy test done before beginning this research study.
 You must agree to avoid sexual intercourse or use a birth control method judged to be effective by the investigator and which will not interfere with the proposed investigation.
 You must accept the risk that pregnancy could still result despite the responsible use of reliable method of birth control.
-You agree to notify the investigator as soon as possible of any failure of proper use of your birth control method, or if you become pregnant, either of which may result in your being withdrawn from the study."
+You must notify the investigator as soon as possible of any failure of proper use of your birth control method, or if you become pregnant, either of which may result in your being withdrawn from the study.”

 8. Protocol Renewal